-In early August, we will share the Pandemic Management Plan, which will outline policies, protocols, and practices that will be in effect next year.
+The Catlin Gabel Pandemic Management Plan outlines policies, protocols, and practices that will be in effect next year.

-We have added a medical advisor to our planning team who is leading the creation of our Communicable Disease Management Plan that will be shared as part of our Pandemic Management Plan and is helping set policies and protocols for the fall.
-She will also provide training to employees.
+We have added a medical advisor to our planning team who led the creation of our Communicable Disease Manual and is helping set policies and protocols, and provide relevant training to employees as needed.

-Anyone with a fever must stay home for at least 72 hours instead of 24.
+Anyone with a fever must stay home for at least 24 hours.
 Sick policies for students and employees will be enhanced and strictly enforced to minimize the number of sick people on campus.

 Students who Become Ill While at School